saksham/CarND-Traffic-Sign-Classifier-Project/README.md

 * 1x Gaussian Blur augmenter with kernel size of 3x3
 * 5x Affine transformation augmenter with random scaling and random rotations in the range of [0.9, 1.1] and [-15, 15] degrees respectively as described in Sermanet et. al. (reference below).
+The center for rotation was picked with [-2, 2] pixels offset from the image center.

+ Together, they result in the training data for this project to be 6 times the original size.

 #### Pre-processing